-Figure 12: The impact of a doubly thick IST (red points) on single tracking efficiency.
+Figure 10: The impact of a doubly thick IST (red points) on single tracking efficiency.
 The blue points are for the standard IST case.

-The case of a thicker PIXEL detector has two effects, namely an impact on the efficiency and on the DCA resolution .
-The thickness impact on single-track (and $D^0$ ) efficiency is expected to be minimal.
-This is shown in Figure 12 that shows that the single-track efficiency effect is about 1% and the effect on $D^0$ efficiency about 2%.
+The case of a thicker PIXEL detector is more complex.
+The thickness impact on single-track (and D0) efficiency is expected to be minimal.
+This is shown in fig. 10 that shows that the single-track efficiency effect is about 1% and the effect on D0 efficiency about 2%.

-Figure 12: Impact of thicker PIXEL on single track (solid) and $D^0$ (dashed) efficiency before cuts.
+Figure 11.
+Impact of micker FIALL on single track (solid) and Do (ausnea) efficiency before cuts.
 The standard PIXEL is in blue and the thicker one in red.

-The impact of a thicker PIXEL layer on DCA we can see in Figure 14 that shows the transverse-plane impact parameter (DCA) resolution as a function of $p_T$ for both full (upper panel) and Fast-MC (lower panel) simulations.
-We see that for $p_T$ =1 GeV/c the DCA increases by about 8 microns (from 22 to 30).
+The impact of a thicker PIXEL layer on DCA we can see in fig. 12 that shows the transverse-plane impact parameter (DCA) resolution as a function of p_T for both full (upper panel) and Fast-MC (lower panel) simulations.
+We see that for $p_T=1$ GeV the DCA increases by about 8 microns (from 22 to 30).
 This, in turn, affects both the signal efficiency after the cuts are applied and the expected background levels, therefore the accuracy of the physics observables for a given number of events.
 In order to estimate this we ran a full-scale simulation with the thicker PIXEL since the Fast-MC cannot answer this question.
-Figure 16 show the effect of the thicker PIXEL on $D^0$ efficiency before and after the cuts compared to the standard and CD0 cases.
+Figure 12 show the effect of the thicker PIXEL on D0 efficiency before and after the cuts compared to the standard and CD0 cases.
 We see that the impact is finite but limited.
-The impact is more pronounced in the significance levels (S/V(S+B)).
+The impact is more pronounced in the background levels.
 The full discussion of the results is done in section 4.2 below.

-Figure 14: Impact of a thicker PIXEL detector on DCA resolution for Full (upper) and Fast (lower) simulations
+Figure 13: Impact of a thicker PIXEL detector on DCA resolution for Full (upper) and Fast (lower) simulations

-Figure 16: Effect of the thicker PIXEL on D0 efficiency before and after the cuts compared to other cases.
+Figure 14: Effect of the thicker PIXEL on D0 efficiency before and after the cuts compared to other cases.